AYJACKSON-ICS4U/20time-log-due-every-saturday-night-AVese2k/README.md

 In the past week, I continued learning the details of HTML and CSS, but did not finish the lessons on Khan Academy.
 By the end of this week I would like to finish these lessons and move on to something else.
 The process of choosing the purpose of my website is still ongoing.
 # October 21 log
 In the past week, I completed the HTML/CSS lessons on khan academy so I now have the ability to make a very simple website.
 Eventually I would like to learn more about these languages so I can make a higher quality, more complex website.
 Now that I am done the khan academy lessons, I will try to focus more on deciding a purpose for my website.
 Once this is done, I will be able to move on to planning how the website will look.
+# October 28 log
+This week I did not spend any time working on my 20 time project.
+In the next few weeks I would like to have chosen a purpose for my website and moved on to creating a general layout for the visual aspect of it.
+At some point I will need to learn more about JavaScript, HTML, and CSS so that my website functions as well as possible.